rafikdraoui/gazouilli/README.md

-From these, a list of pairs `(n, d)` is created, where `n` is the number of the MIDI note corresponding to the frequency and `d` is the duration of that note in numbers of windows.
+From these, a list of pairs `(n, d)` is created, where `n` is the number of the MIDI note corresponding to the frequency and `d` is the duration of that note in seconds.

 ### Filters

 The stream of pairs `(note, duration)` created by the previous step can be transformed by filters.
-For example, one might want to weed out all notes that have a too short duration, or bump all the note one octave up, or else to get the duration of the notes in seconds instead of in number of windows.
+For example, one might want to weed out all notes that have a too short duration, or bump all the note one octave up, or else to get the duration of the notes in a different unit than seconds.

 ### Writers